-Leonard Gomella, MD, professor, chair, Department of Oncology, director, Kimmel Cancer Center Network, Thomas Jefferson University Hospital, discusses challenges facing genetic testing for patients with prostate cancer.
+Leonard G. Gomella, MD, professor, chair, Department of Urology, director, Sidney Kimmel Cancer Center Network, Thomas Jefferson University Hospital, discusses the prevalence of genetic testing in prostate cancer.

 Leonard G. Gomella, MD, underscores the need for genetic testing in prostate cancer, sheds light on important biomarkers in the space, and explains how these tests are helping oncologists facilitate a precision medicine approach.